royby-cyberark/AWSIoTWebinar/aws-iot-hands-on.md

 //TODO - verify this
 * Deprecate the thing type: `iot-webinar-type` (You need to deprecate first, then wait 5 minutes, then delete it - all from the type, actions menu)
 * From the thing page, "Security", delete all certificates
-* Delete thing: iot-webinar-device
+* Delete thing: 'iot-webinar-device'
-* Delete group: iot-webinar-group
+* Delete group: 'iot-webinar-group'
 * Delete the policy versions
 * Delete policy (requires deleting the versions first)
-* Delete Rule
+* Delete Rule: `IotWebinarRule`
 * Delete all Jobs
 * Delete S3 bucket
   * Delete all files and folders